kavehsajjadi/b-docker-node-awscli-yarn/README.md

 # Date: 28 August 2018
 # Version: 0.1

-An image that provides an environment for building a typical JS app and then deploying it to ecr, and deploying a new task definition to ecs
+An image that provides an environment for building a typical JS app and then deploying it to ecr, and deploying a new task definition to ecs.